dgroomes/my-software/mac-os/README.md

       so that it doesn't close the whole window when only pinned tabs are left.
     * `System Settings > Keyboard > Keyboard Shortcuts... > App Shortcuts`
     * Add a shortcut for "Safari", for menu item "Close Tab", shortcut `Cmd + W`.
+31. Install Go-based tools in `go/`
+32. Install Java-based tools in `java/`